aibolem/vexflow-wiki-vexchords/Migrating-to-ESLint.md

 ## Basic Steps

-**UPDATE: In the [branch](https://github.com/Silverwolf90/vexflow/tree/eslint-all) the automatic steps have been run on each file.
+**UPDATE: In the [branch](https://github.com/Silverwolf90/vexflow/tree/eslint-all) the first two steps have been run on each file.
 Only manual edits remain**

 1. ~~Run code through [`Lebab`](https://github.com/mohebifar/lebab) with `lebab <filepath> -o <filepath>`~~
   - [`Lebab`](https://github.com/mohebifar/lebab) is an ES5 to ES6 converter.